 - Cell phones, tablets, laptops, and other electronic devices may not be used during clinical practice unless the student has consent from the instructor and when these items are necessary for work in the clinical setting.
 Students should discuss the appropriate use of electronic devices with the clinical instructor and agency policies must be followed;

 - Personal responses to text and voice communications should be restricted to allocated breaks or emergencies;

-- Students may not take photographs without the informed consent of all parties;
+- Students may not take photographs during clinical, lab or simulation without the informed consent of all parties;

 - Students are not to ‘friend’ or accept friend requests from patients/clients;